Milk Paint Dining Table Makeover

 I mean, the shape of the table really is perfectly fine.
 We like the pedestal base, and the oval shape works well in this space.
 But the orange-y finish and cheap-looking wood?
 Not cute.

-I got started on the table after dropping Jack at school at 9:00 one morning, and I was finished, showered, and settled in on the couch to get some work done by lunchtime.
+As far as timing, I got started on the table after dropping Jack at school at 9:00 one morning.
+I was finished, showered, and settled in on the couch to get some work done by lunchtime.
+It doesn’t get much better than that!

-I can officially say that I’m a milk paint convert, and I’m already brainstorming other places that I can use this paint.
-If you’re curious, be sure to check out Rust-Oleum’s line of milk paint finish (they have some fabulous colors!) and give it a shot yourself – if you’ve been wanting to paint some furniture but are a little nervous about actually diving in and trying it, milk paint is a great way to get your feet wet and give it a shot!
+I can officially say that I’m a milk paint convert.
+I’m already brainstorming other places that I can use this paint.
+If you’re curious, be sure to check out Rust-Oleum’s line of milk paint finish.
+If you’ve been wanting to paint some furniture but are a little nervous about actually diving in and trying it, milk paint is a great way to get your feet wet and give it a shot!

 Hi, I know that I’m a little late reading your post😂, but I love it!
 Did you paint the legs as well?
 Thanks